Skip to content

 Waste reduction is a core pillar of green tourism plans.
 GCC destinations are increasingly banning single-use plastics, expanding recycling systems, and improving waste management at high-traffic tourist locations.

-Luxury resorts, cultural landmarks, and entertainment hubs are adopting circular economy principles to minimize waste and reuse resources efficiently.
+Luxury resorts, cultural landmarks, and entertainment hubs are adopting circular economy principles to minimise waste and reuse resources efficiently.

 Green Financing for Eco-Tourism Projects